Portfolios are paramount to a budding game development student. Want to land that dream role? It’s essential to show off your skill and talents.

-The Ubisoft Toronto NEXT challenge is created collaboratively by our studio experts, highlighting six different disciplines.
-There are six apprenticeship slots for students and recent graduates at our studio, where the winners receive valuable hands-on industry experience – in fact, since launching this initiative nine years ago, 70% of past winners hired through NEXT are still employees at Ubisoft Toronto.
+The Ubisoft Toronto NEXT challenge is created collaboratively by our studio experts, highlighting eight different disciplines.
+There are eight internship slots for students and recent graduates at our studio, where the winners receive valuable hands-on experience and mentorship from industry experts.

 The Six Disciplines

 1. 3D Art

 In this challenge, you will create a 3D video game environment of a scene from an outlined story.
 Pay attention to the details in the provided brief, and strive to incorporate them into your interpretation.
 The complexity and detail in your diorama is more important than size!
 Show us your thought process by visually documenting your choices through a mood or vision board.
 References can include, but are not limited to, key location, props, surface and lighting ingredient.
 Whatever your process, the ultimate goal is to bring the scene to life!

 In this challenge, attention to detail, use of believable body mechanics, and creativity are key.
 Create a captivating 3D CG animation inspired by an exciting gameplay scenario, paying careful attention to the provided brief.
 Consider the characters’ body mechanics, acting, timing or pacing, dynamic posing and staging.
 We recommend that you use the majority of your time polishing the animation rather than modeling, rigging, texturizing, or lighting your scene.
 Remember to focus on what’s important: your animation!